Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Introduction

-Inspired by the success of recent study in Natural Language Processing (NLP) \cite{houlsby2019parameter}\cite{peters2019tune}\cite{ruckle2021adapterdrop}\cite{pfeiffer2021adapterfusion}\cite{zhang2020beyond}, many novel parameter-efficient transfer learning (PETL) methods have recently emerged in CV, including prompt-based \cite{jia2022visual}\cite{sohn2022visual}\cite{liu2022prompt}\cite{li2022learning}\cite{wang2023lion}\cite{nie2022pro} and adapter-based \cite{chenadaptformer}\cite{liupolyhistor}\cite{chen2022conv}\cite{jie2022convolutional}\cite{he2022parameter}.
+Inspired by the success of recent study in Natural Language Processing (NLP) \cite{houlsby2019parameter, peters2019tune, ruckle2021adapterdrop, pfeiffer2021adapterfusion, zhang2020beyond}, many novel parameter-efficient transfer learning (PETL) methods have recently emerged in CV, including prompt-based \cite{jia2022visual,sohn2022visual,liu2022prompt,li2022learning,wang2023lion,nie2022pro} and adapter-based \cite{chenadaptformer,liupolyhistor,chen2022conv,jie2022convolutional,he2022parameter}.
 Most of these works have focused on classification tasks.
 As far as we know, we are the first to comprehensively compare the PETL methods on more challenging dense prediction tasks.
-PETL methods select a small subset of pre-trained parameters or insert extra structures into the backbone and freeze the pre-trained backbone parameters during training, which means only those selective or newly added parameters and parameters outside the backbone are trainable.
+PETL methods select a small subset of pre-trained parameters or insert extra structures into the backbone and freeze most of the pre-trained backbone parameters during training, which means only those selective or newly added parameters are trainable.
 PETL can substantially reduce the number of trainable parameters for downstream tasks (even by more than 95\%), while maintaining performance comparable to full tuning.
 However, existing PETL methods are memory and time inefficient.
-Gradient computation for these trainable parameters still requires backpropagation through the backbone models, which leads to gradient computation of the backbone model, resulting in massive training memory and time consumption during training \cite{sung2022lst}\cite{liu2022mathcal}.
-Sung\textit{ et al.} \cite{sung2022lst} proposes a Ladder Side-Tuning (LST) architecture for NLP tasks (based on T5 model \cite{raffel2020exploring}) to reduce the training memory, but LST can only be applied to NLP models with fixed feature dimensions, and is not suitable for CV models with varying intermediate dimensions.
+Gradient computation for these trainable parameters still requires backpropagation through the backbone models, resulting in massive training memory and time consumption during training \cite{sung2022lst,liu2022mathcal}.
+Sung\textit{ et al.} \cite{sung2022lst} proposes a Ladder Side-Tuning (LST) architecture for NLP tasks (based on T5 model \cite{raffel2020exploring}) to reduce the training memory.
+However, LST is not directly applicable to CV models such as Swin Transformer \cite{liu2021swin}, and it cannot achieve comparable performance to full fine-tuning and other PETL methods.